Spotted Fever

 Plovdiv, BG

-Ivan Baltadzhiev practices in Plovdiv, Bulgaria.
+Ivan Baltadzhiev practices practicing medicine in Plovdiv, Bulgaria.
 Mr. Baltadzhiev is rated as an Elite expert by MediFind in the treatment of Spotted Fever.
-His top areas of expertise are Rickettsialpox, Spotted Fever, Parapsoriasis, and Acute Tubular Necrosis.
+He is also highly rated in 3 other conditions, according to our data.
+His clinical expertise encompasses Rickettsialpox, Spotted Fever, Parapsoriasis, and Acute Tubular Necrosis.

 What are the latest Spotted Fever Clinical Trials?